Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy processes: SDEs driven by a class of cylindrical L e vy processes

-Our main goal in this section is to obtain semigroup gradient estimates for the semigroups associated with the solution to \eqref{sde_cylindricallevy} (Proposition~\ref{prop_semigroupestimate}) and then develop a Stein's method for approximation of the invariant measure $\nu$ of the process in \eqref{sde_cylindricallevy} and provide a bound in Wasserstein distance between the law of a generic random variable $F$ and $\nu$ (Theorem~\ref{theorem_steinmethodgeneralbound}).
+Our main goal of this section is to obtain semigroup gradient estimates for the semigroups associated with the solution to \eqref{sde_cylindricallevy} (Proposition~\ref{prop_semigroupestimate}).
+As the first application of the semigroup gradient estimates, we develop a Stein's method for approximation of the invariant measure $\nu$ of the process in \eqref{sde_cylindricallevy} and provide a bound in Wasserstein distance between the law of a generic random variable $F$ and $\nu$ (Theorem~\ref{theorem_steinmethodgeneralbound}).

 First, we will impose the following conditions on the L\'{e}vy measure $m_j$ and the drift coefficient $b$.
 Our goal is to be able to adopt the Malliavin calculus developed in \cite{kulik2023gradient}. \begin{customcondition}{H1}(on L\'{e}vy measure $m$) \begin{enumerate}[label=\roman*)] \item There exists some $\pi>0$ such that for any $1\leq j\leq d$,